 As refreshing as this is, the acidity of this citrusy treat may be too much for anyone with a sore mouth or throat.

 If using an immersion blender to puree the fruit, tip it into a tall narrow container for best results.

 Grapefruit can cause dangerous reactions with some commonly prescribed drugs, for instance with certain statins.
-If you take any prescription drug, check with your doctor before eating grapefruit in any form.
+If on any prescription drug, check with the doctor before eating grapefruit in any form.